kvasdopil/ui-gen/README.md

 Set these in Vercel project settings:

 - All the above variables with `AUTH_URL` set to your production domain (e.g., `https://ui.guskov.dev`)
+- **Note**: `VERCEL_OIDC_TOKEN` is **NOT** required in production - Vercel automatically provides the OIDC token via request headers in production/preview environments.
+The gateway provider handles this automatically.

 ### AI Model Configuration